DiaLeor/wrangling/README.txt

     - Text as Data - using tidytext to convert free form text as data

     - Sentiment Analysis - notes on performing sentiment analysis via tidytext

+-- sentiment-graph.png
+- Graph for sentiment analysis on Trump tweets

+-- sentiment-plot.png
+- Plot for sentiment analysis of Trump tweets

+-- trump-tweets-graph.png
+- Graph on Trump tweets, device used for each hour of the day